 Washington Examiner's Pro-Project 2025 Op-Ed Calls Adult Content 'A Spiritual Epidemic'

-WASHINGTON — Conservative newspaper The Washington Examiner published on Tuesday an op-ed by a religious right academic supporting Project 2025’s proposal to criminalize the production and distribution of adult content, criticizing industry figures’ efforts to bring attention to it, and claiming that pornography constitutes “a social, mental, and spiritual epidemic of high proportions.”
+WASHINGTON — The Washington Examiner published on Tuesday an op-ed by a Christian-right ideologue, supporting Project 2025’s proposal to criminalize the production and distribution of adult content and condemning pornography as “a social, mental, and spiritual epidemic of high proportions.”

-The Washington Examiner article, titled “Project 2025 should accept its pro-pornography critiques as a badge of honor,” was penned by Christian right ideologue Adam Carrington, a clergyman who currently serves as assistant professor of politics at Hillsdale College.
+Titled “Project 2025 should accept its pro-pornography critiques as a badge of honor,” the article, in the conservative newspaper was penned by Adam Carrington, a clergyman and assistant professor of politics at Ashland University in Ohio where he also serves as co-director of influential conservative training institute the Ashbrook Center.

-Carrington ignores the multiple testimonials by #HandsOffMyPorn supporters that they are freely choosing the work, because he believes that adult content “degrades the people involved, regardless of why they participate or how they think about their participation.”
+“Much more should be done, legally and culturally, to limit, suppress and ostracize the making and consumption of pornography,” Carrington writes, ignoring the multiple testimonials by #HandsOffMyPorn supporters that they are freely choosing their work as he justifies his position on the grounds that adult content “degrades the people involved, regardless of why they participate or how they think about their participation.”

 Everyone in the adult industry, the conservative academic continues, is “destroying the link between the sexual act and the rest of our humanity.
 Pornography severs the relational link, wherein sex expresses loving intimacy within the protective confines of stable, healthy marriages.
 Pornography destroys the procreative link, whereby the act remains open to the creation of the next generation of human beings.
 Finally, it damages our link to God, disobeying his natural — and revealed — law that orders our lives for our physical, emotional, and spiritual health.”

-Carrington also has enormous contempt for people who choose to watch adult content, theorizing that “pornography also degrades the persons consuming it.
+Carrington expresses contempt for people who choose to watch adult content, theorizing, “Pornography also degrades the persons consuming it.
 They participate in the severed links described above that plague participants in this industry.
 Severing sex from relationships also affects their real-life marriages and friendships.
 It facilitates treating other human beings as objects to be used for one’s own selfish pleasure.”

-Endorsing debunked pseudo-scientifc notions, Carrington claims that “pornography also addicts its watchers to cheap and ugly thrills, fueling fetishes and their ilk.”
+Endorsing debunked pseudoscientific notions, Carrington claims that pornography also “addicts its watchers to cheap and ugly thrills, fueling fetishes and their ilk.”

-The clergyman and professor of politics concludes by claiming that adult content “is a social, mental, and spiritual epidemic of high proportions” before outright calling for the “limiting and suppressing this malicious industry” by the federal government.
+He concludes by asserting that adult content “is a social, mental, and spiritual epidemic of high proportions” before calling for “limiting and suppressing this malicious industry” by the federal government.

 Main Image: Clergyman academic Prof. Adam Carrington